 - If you have any questions about whether you need to consult a healthcare professional, see the document Do I need to consult if I have COVID-19?
 (PDF 162 Kb).

 - If you must go to a medical clinic or hospital, wear a mask or face covering and inform staff on your arrival that you have COVID‑19.

-- If you have severe symptoms such as diffuculty breathing, severe shortness of breath or chest pain, call 911 before going to emergency and inform them that you have COVID‑19.
+- If you have severe symptoms such as diffuculty breathing, severe shortness of breath or chest pain, go to emergency or call 911 and inform them that you have COVID‑19.

 - If you are feeling stress or anxiety, contact the Info‑Social 811 service (24/7 telephone psychosocial consultation service) if needed.
 Psychosocial intervention professionals will offer you support and share information and advice, as needed.